PouceHeure/blog/content/projects/project_multi-robots.md

 Each robot runs under a dedicated namespace (e.g. `/turtlebot/robot`), which isolates its ROS topics and services from others.
 This structure is critical for running multiple identical robots simultaneously.

 ROS networking follows the standard [Multiple Machines Tutorial](http://wiki.ros.org/ROS/Tutorials/MultipleMachines), with the PC as the master and robots as remote clients.
 IP and environment variables (`ROS_MASTER_URI`, `ROS_IP`) must be configured on each device.

-## Visualization and Monitoring

-RViz is used to monitor robot states, paths, and targets in real-time.
-The `robot_drone_visualization` package publishes markers for debugging and demonstration purposes.

-OptiTrack motion capture provides ground truth positioning through the `robot_drone_vrpn` package, enabling high-precision feedback loops.